dependabot/dependabot-script/README.md

 It's designed to give you a feel for how to use Dependabot Core, so that you can use it in your own project.

+If you're looking for a hosted application that updates your Dependencies using Dependabot Core, look no further than [Dependabot][dependabot]!

 # Usage

 * `bundle install`